-Prerequisites: PTT 101, PTA 102, PTA 103, PTA 104,

-PTA 105, PTA 106, PTA 107
+Prerequisites: BIO 240, BIO 250, ENG 119, PS 101, PSY 101, SPH 101, PTT 101, PTA 102, PTA 103, PTA 104, PTA 105, PTA 106, PTA 107

 Corequisites: PTA 110, PTA 112, PTA 114, PTA 220 Explores professionalism in the practice of physical therapy including effective communication, interdisciplinary approach, and typical organizational structure.
 Students will have the opportunity to practice effective communication using case studies.
-Operational issues affecting the PTA in today's healthcare arena, including documentation and reimbursement emphasized.
+Operational issues affecting the PTA in today's healthcare arena, including documentation reimbursement and emphasized.
 This lecture-based course builds a foundation for clinical experiences later in the curriculum and provides an orientation to the clinical experience process.
 Career-readiness training, including resume and cover letter writing, and development of a professional portfolio is also provided.
 30 hours of direct instruction is required.
 Must complete with a 77% (C) or better.